Wallace Thurman: Career

 Thurman's Harlem Renaissance is, thus, staunch and revolutionary in its commitment to individuality and critical objectivity: the black writer need not pander to the aesthetic preferences of the black middle class, nor should he or she write for an easy and patronizing white approval.

-During this time, Thurman's flat in a rooming house, at 267 West 136th Street in Harlem, became the central meeting place of African-American literary avant-garde and visual artists.
+During this time, Thurman's flat in a rooming house, at 267 West 136th Street in Harlem, where he lived with fellow writer Richard Bruce Nugent, became the central meeting place of African-American literary avant-garde and visual artists.
 Thurman and Hurston mockingly called the room "Niggerati Manor."
 He had painted the walls red and black, which were the colors he used on the cover of Fire!!
-Nugent painted murals on the walls, some of which contained homoerotic content.
+Bruce Nugent painted murals on the walls, some of which contained homoerotic content.

 In 1928, Thurman was asked to edit a magazine called Harlem: A Forum of Negro Life; its contributors included Alain Locke, George Schuyler, and Alice Dunbar-Nelson.
-He put out only two issues.
-Afterward, Thurman became a reader for a major New York publishing company, the first African American to work in such a position.
+He put out two issues.
+Afterward, Thurman joined the editorial staff for MacFadden Publishers.

-Langston Hughes described Thurman as "...a strangely brilliant black boy, who had read everything and whose critical mind could find something wrong with everything he read."
+Langston Hughes described Thurman as "a strangely brilliant black boy, who had read everything and whose critical mind could find something wrong with everything he read."
 Thurman's dark skin color attracted comment, including negative reactions from both black and white Americans.
-He used such colorism in his writings, attacking the black community's preference for its lighter-skinned members.
+He addressed such colorism in his writings, attacking the black community's preference for its lighter-skinned members.

-Thurman wrote a play, Harlem, which debuted on Broadway in 1929 to mixed reviews.
+Thurman wrote a play, Harlem: A Melodrama of Negro Life in Harlem, which debuted on Broadway in 1929 to mixed reviews.
 His theatrical agent was Frieda Fishbein.
 The same year his first novel The Blacker the Berry: A Novel of Negro Life (1929) was published.
-The novel is now recognized as a groundbreaking work of fiction because of its focus on intra-racial prejudice and colorism within the black community, where lighter skin has historically been favored.
+The novel is now recognized as a groundbreaking work of fiction because of its focus on intra-racial prejudice and colorism within the black community, where lighter skin was favored.

-Three years later Thurman published Infants of the Spring (1932), a satire of the themes and the individuals of the Harlem Renaissance.
-He co-authored his final novel, The Interne (1932), with Abraham L. Furman, a white man.
+Three years later, Thurman published Infants of the Spring (1932), a satire of the themes and individuals of the Harlem Renaissance.

+Thurman also co-authored his final novel with another white collaborator Abraham L. Furman in 1932, The Interne, a fictional exposé of the conditions in the City Hospital on Welfare Island.
+In 1934, Thurman ironically finds himself within the same hospital where he would live out his final days, and continued to write against the advice of the doctors.
+From this hospitalization also came "Description of a Male Tuberculosis Ward," an unpublished work that would give a voice to the people inside the ward, using the alias "Male X," to refer to another patient within the facility.
+Within the work, he says "The patients were worthy of a novel," which goes along with Thurman's desire to consistently analyze the social inequity of voices and perspectives that were not often prioritized.

 Thurman worked in the late 1920s as a screenwriter for Fox, MGM, and Pathe studios.
 His film credits as a screenwriter include Tomorrow's Children and High School Girl, both released in 1934.